steqeq/0000/docs/how-to/tuning-guides/mi300x/workload.rst

 * Omniperf builds upon ROCProfiler but provides more guided analysis.
   For more information, see
   `Omniperf documentation <https://rocm.github.io/omniperf/>`_.

+Refer to :doc:`/how-to/llm-fine-tuning-optimization/profiling-and-debugging`
+to explore commonly used profiling tools and their usage patterns.

+Once performance bottlenecks are identified, you can implement an informed workload tuning strategy.
+If kernels are the bottleneck, consider:

+* :ref:`Triton's auto-tunable kernel configurations <mi300x-autotunable-kernel-config>`

+* :ref:`Auto-tuning in PyTorch with TunableOp <mi300x-tunableop>`

+* :ref:`Auto-tuning in MIOpen <mi300x-miopen-tuning>`

+If auto-tuning does not meet your requirements, consider :ref:`mi300x-triton-kernel-performance-optimization`.

+If the issue is multi-GPU scale-out, try
+:ref:`RCCL tuning and configuration<mi300x-rccl>`.

 Special considerations
 ======================